-The Cyprus Tax Department announced on 12 February 2020 the interest rates of the 10-year government bonds for a number of countries as at 31 December 2019.
-These rates, when increased by 5%, will be used as reference rates for calculating Notional Interest Deduction (NID) for the year 2020.
+The Cyprus Tax Office announced the 10-year government bond yield rates for a number of countries as at 31 December 2020.
+These rates, when increased by 5%, can be used as reference rates for calculating Notional Interest Deduction (NID) for the year 2021.

 The application of NID is governed by Article 9B of the Income Tax Law of 2002 as amended, which provides for a notional interest deduction for tax purposes on new equity capital injected into Cyprus resident companies (or permanent establishments of foreign companies in Cyprus) as from 1 January 2015, provided the new equity funds are used for business purposes.

 In brief, the reference rate for year 2021 is equal to the 10-year government bond yield as at 31 December 2020 of the country in which the new equity has been applied, increased by 5%.
 When applied as per the relevant provisions, the NID reference rate results in a notional interest expense that can reduce the relevant taxable profit.
 The NID is restricted to 80% of taxable profits generated by the application of the new equity.